 My mum has a famous Kichal recipe- well, it’s famous in our family anyway.
 Whenever she needs to make some biscuits to take to someones house these are what she takes.
 She cuts them in a crinkly circle and adds either a slither of chopped almond or a tiny piece of cherry on the top and she keeps them nice and thin.
 That’s the secret.
 To bake them long enough to be cooked right through but not so long as they go too brown.
 If truth be told I am the first to eat the ‘burnt’ ones as they are just as tasty- they’re just the wrong colour!
 Then she piles them high.
 They never last very long!

-When my mum gave me this recipe I wrote it on the inside cover of the red book.
+When my mum gave me this recipe I wrote it on the inside cover of the.
 The back cover has a pancake recipe on it.
 (I have had this book for a very long time!)
 I was talking to my sister about it and it turns out she has mum’s recipe written inside her red book too.
 I think I feel a family tradition coming on!